What are the Top Trading Blocs in the World?

 - Association of Southeast Asian Nations (ASEAN)

-ASEAN is an indigenous association conforming of ten Southeast Asian countries.
+ASEAN is an indigenous association comprising ten Southeast Asian countries.
 It promotes profitable integration and cooperation among member nations, leading to increased trade and investments in the region.
-ASEAN was innovated in Bangkok, Thailand, on August 8, 1967.
-Brunei, Malaysia, Singapore, Vietnam, Indonesia, Laos, Cambodia, Thailand, Philippines, and Myanmar are among the ten nations that make up ASEAN. adding profitable growth, advancing social progress, and fostering indigenous stability and space are the core objects of ASEAN.
+ASEAN was established in Bangkok, Thailand, on August 8, 1967.
+Brunei, Malaysia, Singapore, Vietnam, Indonesia, Laos, Cambodia, Thailand, the Philippines, and Myanmar are among the ten nations that make up ASEAN.
+Adding profitable growth, advancing social progress, and fostering indigenous stability and space are the core objectives of ASEAN.
 Its thing is to unite ASEAN into one region.
-The largest trading request among ASEAN nations is Singapore.
-The trade data indicates that in 2022, ASEAN imported $1.88 trillion worth of goods and exported $1.95 trillion worth of goods to the world request.
+The largest trading partner among ASEAN nations is Singapore.
+The trade data indicate that in 2024, ASEAN imported $1.87 trillion worth of goods and exported $2.05 trillion worth of goods to the world market.

 - Gulf Cooperation Council (GCC)

 The GCC comprises six Arab nations in the Persian Gulf region.
 It fosters profitable cooperation, including the free movement of goods, services, and investments, among its member countries.
 The GCC, known as the" profitable hustler of the Middle East," has seen a significant increase in global trade over time.
-2022 has been no different, with the region's trade volume expanding across a number of sectors.
-The total value of imported goods by the GCC in 2022 was $691 billion, while the total exported goods valued worth $1.1 trillion.
+2024 has been no different, with the region's trade volume expanding across a number of sectors.
+The total value of imported goods by the GCC in 2024 was $677.86 billion, while the total exported goods was $862.97 billion.

 - (South Asian Association for Regional Cooperation) SAARC

 SAARC, which stands for South Asian Association for Regional Cooperation, is a famed trade bloc comprising eight countries in South Asia.
 With its commencement in 1985, SAARC has played a vital part in promoting profitable cooperation, indigenous integration, and political stability in the region.
-SAARC nations include Afghanistan, Bangladesh, Bhutan, India, Nepal, Maldives, Pakistan, and Sri Lanka.
+SAARC nations include Afghanistan, Bangladesh, Bhutan, India, Nepal, the Maldives, Pakistan, and Sri Lanka.
 It was established on the 8th of December 1985.
-In 2022, SAARC's global goods exports were valued at $567 billion, while its global imports were valued at $935 billion.
-Among SAARC nations, India is the biggest trading mate in terms of both imports and exports.
+In 2024, SAARC's global goods exports were valued at $548.83 billion, while its global imports were valued at $863.22 billion.
+Among SAARC nations, India is the biggest trading partner in terms of both imports and exports.

 - Mercosur (Southern Common Market)

 The Southern Common Market, also known as MERCOSUR, was created on March 26, 1991.
 South American countries that cover the requests of Brazil, Argentina, Venezuela, Paraguay, and Uruguay have formed a tariff union.
 Ecuador, Peru, Bolivia, Chile, Colombia, and Ecuador are among its associate members.
 Its primary objective is to quicken the pace of steady profitable growth.
 One of the trading blocs with the quickest rate of growth in the world is MERCOSUR.
 The two most common languages spoken in this area are Portuguese and Spanish.
 It aims to promote free trade and profitable development among its member nations.
-Its exports are valued at $448 billion, while imports at $388 billion in 2022.
+Its exports are valued at $451.44 billion, while imports are at $368.06 billion in 2024.

 - Common Market for Eastern and Southern Africa (COMESA)

-COMESA is an indigenous profitable community conforming of 21 African nations.
+COMESA is an indigenous profitable community comprising 21 African nations.
 It aims to produce a common trade market and grease profitable integration within the Eastern and Southern African region.
 A group of independent, autonomous nations that have come together to support the growth of indigenous or transnational trade is known as COMESA.
 It's a profitable union of nations in eastern and southern Africa.
 Burundi, Comoros, Democratic Republic of the Congo, Djibouti, Egypt, Eritrea, Ethiopia, Kenya, Libya, Madagascar, Malawi, Mauritius, Rwanda, Seychelles, Sudan, Swaziland, Uganda, Zambia, and Zimbabwe are among its 19 member nations.
-In 2022, COMESA imports total $257 billion and exports total $182 billion.
+In 2024, COMESA imports totaled $247.62 billion and exports totaled $175.97 billion.
 Out of all the COMESA nations, Egypt is the biggest dealer.

 - Southern African Customs Union (SACU)

 SACU consists of South Africa, Botswana, Eswatini, Lesotho, and Namibia.
 This customs union aims to grease indigenous integration, enhance artificial development, and promote profitable cooperation in Southern Africa.
-In 2022, SACU exports made up 24% of all South African exports, valued at over$ 141 billion.
-About $131 billion worth of SACU imports were made in 2022; this amounted to just 9% of all imports into the nation.
+In 2024, SACU exports made up 24% of all South African exports, valued at over $123 billion.
+About $121.20 billion worth of goods were imported by the SACU bloc in 2024; this amounted to just 9% of all imports into the nation.

 What is the role of trading blocs?